sonots/dummer/README.md

 * field

+    Random field generator mode.
 Define data fields to generate. `message` and `input` options are ignored.
+See also `Field Data Types` section below.

+* message

+    Specific message generation mode.
+See [message.conf](./example/message.conf) as an example.
+This mode works pretty fast because it does not require to generate values randomly.

 * input

-    Use this if you want to write messages by reading lines of an input file in rotation. `message` is ignored.
+    Messages taken from an input file mode.
+Use this if you want to write messages by reading lines of an input file in rotation. `message` option is ignored.
+See [input.conf](./example/input.conf) as an example.
+This mode also works fast.

-* message

-    Use this if you want to write only a specific message.

 ### Field Data Types